-The Group has defined internal procedures to minimise the possible loss in regard to insurance liabilities.
+The Group has defined internal procedures to minimise the possible loss regarding insurance liabilities.
 The insurance companies evaluate their insurance risk on a regular basis for the purpose of optimising the risk profile.
 Risk management also involves holding a well-diversified insurance portfolio.
-The insurance portfolio of Trygd is well diversified in personal and commercial lines (see table 25).
+The insurance portfolio of Trygd is well diversified in personal and commercial lines (see table 26).